gordonbrander/generative-ui-playbook/README.md

 3. spawn a pond
 4. add rooms to houses by subdividing
 5. replace the point of interest with a molehill
-6. label the house nearesr the point of interest "Jessica's house"
+6. label the house nearest to the point of interest as "Jessica's house"

 When the player arrives here, it will seem like this village organically formed, because it did!